 The Chemistry of Bufotenidine

-Bufotenidine is the trimethylammonium salt of bufotenin.3 Wieland et al. confirmed its chemical structure in 1934.4
+Bufotenidine is the trimethylammonium salt of bufotenin.3 Wieland et al. determined its chemical structure in 1934.4

 Bufotenidine has a chemical structure similar to the psychedelic mushroom (aka magic mushroom) compound aeruginascin.
 Bufotenidine is dephosphorylated aeruginascin with the HO- group at the 5-position instead of the 4-position.
 Bufotenidine is also a derivative of another compound in toad secretions, bufotenin.
 They are identical except that bufotenidine has a third methyl group on the terminal nitrogen atom.